jozso39/rohlik-agent/README.md

 - Clear the shopping list
 - Remove specific ingredients from shopping list
 - Create structured meal plans with emoji formatting
+- **Real-time streaming responses** - See the agent's thoughts and tool executions as they happen, just like ChatGPT!

 ## 📋 Requirements